PoC-dev/cisco-erfassung/README.md

 A huge thank you goes to [Mathias Peter IT-Systemhaus](https://www.mathpeter.com), my current employer who allowed me to spend part of my work time on this project.

 We agreed on this "light" version of the application to be released as OpenSource, and a non-public, more complete version for our internal use, featuring:
-- customer numbers,
-- further device flags,
+- customer numbers, and further device flags in master data,
 - audit trails for individual tasks when doing a "maintenance run",
 - and more.